-NOUAKCHOTT, Mauritania – A former Al Qaeda militant who gained fame with the publication of a diary about life at the U.S. detention center at Guantanamo Bay, Cuba, was released Monday, and returned to Mauritania after nearly 14 years of detention.
+NOUAKCHOTT, Mauritania – A Mauritanian official says a former al-Qaida militant who gained fame with the publication of a diary about life at the U.S. detention center in Guantanamo Bay, Cuba, has arrived in his country after nearly 14 years of detention.

-The Mauritanian had been held without charges since 2002.
-On July 14, Ould Slahi was approved for release from the detention center at the U.S. base in Cuba in July.
+Ould Slahi had been held without charges since 2002, and was approved for release from the detention center at the U.S. base in Cuba in July.
 He attracted attention in 2015 with the publication of "Guantanamo Diary," the first and only memoir by an still-imprisoned Guantanamo detainee.

 The Pentagon had no announcement to make at this time, said a spokeswoman, Army Lt.
 Col. Valerie Henderson.